mkb/mojinations/source/_posts/2012-01-30-instrumenting-excon.markdown

 ## Too many gems!

 Suppose you don't want to include activesupport in your application.
 No problem.
-Simply define a class which responds to the #insrument method and record incoming events however you please.
+Simply define a class which responds to the #instrument method and record incoming events however you please.

 {% gist 1708120 %}

 ## Go forth and conquer

 Hopefully I've given you enough information to start measuring excon for your own purposes.
-In a future post I'll discuss how we used this excon feature to make pretty graphs of our calls to AWS.
+In a future post I'll discuss how we used this excon feature to make pretty graphs of our fog calls to AWS.